Tenants experiencing domestic and family violence (DFV)

 - holds any disputed amount/s, and

-- sends a Notice of claim to the people whose signature/agreement is missing from the request.
-They will have 14 days to disagree with the request or submit a Dispute resolutions request (Form 16) to the RTA.
+Parties that disagree with the bond refund request have 14 days to submit a Dispute resolutions request (Form 16) to the RTA.

 Bond loans